 Lead: Tassy Parker, PhD, RN (Seneca), Professor, Family and Community Medicine; Director, Center for American Indian Health, University of New Mexico

-Co-Lead: Nathania Tsosie, MCRP (Diné), Instructor, Center for American Indian Health, University of New Mexico
+Co-Lead: Nathania Tsosie, MCRP (Diné), Associate Director, Center for American Indian Health, University of New Mexico

 The Central Plains Satellite Center is housed at the Center for Indigenous Health Research and Policy (CIHRP) at the Oklahoma State University Center for Health Sciences in Tulsa, Oklahoma.
 Dr. Jernigan has established a rapidly growing research portfolio with Oklahoma tribal nations focusing on empowerment and advocacy interventions using participatory documentary methods, on community-based participatory research and health policy, and on environmental and policy strategies to address obesity and diabetes.

 Lead: Valarie Jernigan, DrPH (Choctaw), Professor, Center for Indigenous Health Research and Policy, Oklahoma State University Center for Health Sciences

 The Southeast Satellite Center is housed in Western Carolina University’s College of Health and Human Sciences.
 Western Carolina University is a public university and is one of the 16 campuses of the University of North Carolina system.
 Dr. Goins is currently working closely with the Eastern Band Cherokee Indians and other state-recognized tribes throughout the southeastern U.S. and publishes extensively regarding diabetes management among older American Indians, the co-morbidities that complicate their care, and risk of mortality.